silverton-io/buz-docs/docs/under-the-hood/tools/metrics.md

 # Event-Level Metrics

-Each Honeypot instance has an onboard metrics endpoint located at `/stats`.
+Each Buz instance has an onboard metrics endpoint located at `/stats`.

 :::tip Heads up